harvard-stat108s23/pokemaster/README.md

 ## Example 2 – Pokecard Generation

-In example 2, we illustrate how you can easily create a team of Pokemons of your choice, and create a graph out of it.
+In example 2, we illustrate how you can easily create a team of Pokémons of your choice, and create a graph out of it.

 ``` r